Generalization of Laughlin's Theory for the Fractional Quantum Hall Effect: Introduction

-The CF theory\cite{Jain89}, on the other hand, begins with the postulate that every electrons is associated with (2s) quantized vortices known as CF (denoted by $^{2s}$CF) which becomes the effective weakly interacting QP for the FQHE.
-The IQHE \cite{Klitzing80} of these QPs with filling factor $\nu^* = n$ will produce incompressible states at $\nu_n^\pm = \frac{n}{(2sn \pm 1)}$; the sign $+(-)$ refers to the parallel (antiparallel) direction of effective magnetic field for the CFs with respect to the applied magnetic field.
-The corresponding hierarchy is robust as the states that have been observed \cite{Willett87} belong to these sequences and their energy gaps decrease with the increase of both $n$ and $s$.
-This theory naturally predicts the explicit ground state wave functions which have been shown to be fairly accurate \cite{Kamilla97} for the Coulomb interaction in finite systems, and it reproduces Laughlin wave function \cite{Jain07} for $\nu = \frac{1}{(2s \pm 1)}$ when $n=1$.
-Further, the CF theory predicts that the CFs form gapless Fermi sea \cite{HLR93,Zhang92} at $\nu = 1/(2s)$ that has been rigorously tested \cite{Willett93,Kang93,Goldman94} along with the presence of the structure \cite{Kukushkin99,Kukushkin09,Rhone11,Wurstbauer11} of effective Landau-like levels.
-Since the CF theory has exemplary success and it also reproduces the Laughlin wave functions, one wonders whether the CF wave functions for $\nu_n^{\pm}$ can be obtained starting from the Laughlin theory, because a phenomenon should have an unique theory and if there exists more than one, they should be intricately connected.
-I here report a theory which unifies both the theories that are based on different principles.
+The composite fermion (CF) theory \cite{Jain89,Jain90,Jain07}, on the other hand, begins with the postulate that every electron associated with an even number ($2s$) of quantized vortices forms a CF (denoted by $^{2s}$CF) which becomes the effective weakly interacting QP for the FQHE.
+The integer quantum Hall effect \cite{Klitzing80} of these QPs with filling factor $\nu^* = n$ will produce incompressible states at filling factors $ n/(2sn\pm 1)$, where the sign $+(-)$ refers to the parallel (antiparallel) direction of effective magnetic field for the CFs with respect to the applied magnetic field.
+The corresponding hierarchy is robust as the states that have been observed belong to these sequences and their energy gaps decrease with the increase of both $n$ and $s$.
+This theory naturally predicts the explicit ground state wave functions which have been shown to be fairly accurate \cite{Jain97} for the Coulomb interaction in finite systems, and it reproduces \cite{Jain89} Laughlin wave function for $\nu =1/(2s\pm 1)$ when $n=1$.
+Further, the CF theory suggests that the CFs form gapless Fermi sea \cite{Kalmeyer92,HLR93} at $\nu = 1/(2s)$ that has been rigorously tested \cite{Willett93,Kang93,Goldman94} along with the presence of the structure \cite{Kukushkin99,Kukushkin09,Majumder11,Rhone11} of effective Landau-like levels.

-The FQHE states of the sequences $\nu = n/(2n+1)$ and $\nu = n/(4n-1)$ are described by the IQHE of $^2$CFs and $^4$CFs when the effective magnetic fields of the respective CFs are positive and negative, respectively.
-Both the sequences represent $\nu=1/3$ state (Fig.\ref{hierarchy}) when $n=1$.
-This is a dichotomy that this state can be represented by either of the $^2$CFs and $^4$CFs.
-However, the wave functions due to both these representations at $\nu =1/3$ are identical with the Laughlin wave function.
-Since this dichotomy breaks down for $n>1$ and $\nu =1/3$ is a Laughlin state which does not need to be a CF state, continuity will be restored if and only if a QP and a QH of the Laughlin state find representations in terms of a $^2$CF and a $^4$CF, respectively.
-There must be a QP operator which operating on the Laughlin state at $\nu = 1/3$ will create a $^2$CF, and similarly a QH operator will create a $^4$CF.
+In spite of exemplary success of the CF theory, it is not yet clear how the CFs emerge as relevant quasiparticles for the FQHE.
+Further, why the general principles that fetch Laughlin theory do not reproduce other states that are described by the composite fermion theory is an outstanding issue for about last three decades.
+Ideally, we would like to have a connection between the CF picture and the Laughlin description which is the main focus of this study.